Divya-Ashish-Mohanty/ML_Regression_Analysis/README.md

 3. Follow the steps in the notebooks to preprocess data, train the linear regression model, and evaluate its performance.

+### Contributing
+Contributions are welcome!
+Please fork this repository, make your changes, and submit a pull request.
+Ensure your code is well-documented and follows the project's coding style.

 ### Acknowledgments:
 - **Pandas** and **NumPy** for data preprocessing.
 - **Scikit-learn** for providing linear regression tools.
 - **Matplotlib** and **Seaborn** for data visualization.

+### Contact
+For any questions or feedback, please contact Divya Ashish Mohanty at mohantydivyaashish@gmail.com.
 ---